GioCura/Frontend-Mentor-Projects/Junior/Interactive-Pricing-Component/README.md

 - [This guide](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/) was invaluable in helping make the slider look the same across all browsers.
 - [dargue3's answer in this SO thread](https://stackoverflow.com/questions/18389224/how-to-style-html5-range-input-to-have-different-color-before-and-after-slider) taught me a simple way to style the progressed section of the slider.
+- [This SO thread](https://stackoverflow.com/questions/7896402/how-can-i-replace-text-with-css) helped me figure out how to change text content using pseudoelements and media queries.

 ## Author